TheOdinProject/curriculum/html_css/intermediate_css/css_math_functions.md

 width: max(100px, 1rem, 4em, 50%)
 ~~~

-From this list of given sizes, max will select the largest that will possibly fit within the viewing window.
+From this list of given sizes, max will select the largest one.

+The max function is most useful when the viewing window is either exceptionally small, or the user increases the content size by using the browser’s zoom feature.
 You may not find a lot of use for max at first, but it is good tool to be aware of for projects where accessibility is important.

 #### clamp()